Dawei-Zhu1/MyClean/README.md

 - See [iteration_1.md](./iteration_1.md) and [iteration_2.md](./iteration_2.md) for complete tracking logs
 - Burn Down charts and actual vs. planned velocity are documented there
-- Iteration 1: 6 stories implemented (19 SP total)
+- Iteration 1: 6 user stories, estimated **19 SP**, all completed
-- Iteration 2: 4 stories implemented (15 SP total)
+- Iteration 2: 4 user stories, estimated **15 SP**, all completed
+- Velocity: ~12 SP per sprint
 - Deferred features (e.g. recurring service, multilingual UI) listed in final report

 Note: Some features scoped during planning (e.g., recurring services, report generation) were not implemented in the MVP due to time and resource constraints.
 These are documented in the project report under “Limitations” and “Future Improvements”.